LotusiaStewardship/lotus-lib/docs/P2P_PHASE1_COMPLETE.md

 ## Conclusion

 Phase 1 implementation is **COMPLETE AND FULLY OPERATIONAL** ✅.
-The libp2p integration provides a **battle-tested, production-grade foundation** for building decentralized protocols on lotus-lib.
+The libp2p integration provides a **battle-tested, production-grade foundation** for building decentralized protocols on lotus-sdk.

 ### Key Takeaways